OnePlus Android Update Policy

 Currently, the OnePlus Android update policy is this:

-- OnePlus flagship phones (including the T and R models) will get three major Android updates and four years worth of security updates after the launch date.
-This includes OnePlus 8 and all flagship phones released after it.
+- Previous OnePlus flagship phones, released before OnePlus 11, but after OnePlus 7T series (including the T and R models) will get three major Android updates and four years worth of security updates after the launch date.
+This includes OnePlus 8, OnePlus 9 and OnePlus 10 series.

 - OnePlus Nord phones and original OnePlus Nord CE will get two major Android updates and three years security updates after the launch date.
 This includes the original OnePlus Nord, too.